Non-specific effect of vaccines: Beyond childhood

+The zoster vaccines have a protective effect against dementia, which may be partly explained by the specific effect of it preventing the activation of its target, a virus that attacks neurons.
+Unlike the vaccines of chilehood, the live-attenuated zoster vaccine produces less protection than the recombinant protein subunit vaccine.
+The recombinant vaccine uses an adjuvant called AS01.
+Unexpectedly, the AS01-containing RSV vaccine (Arexvy) shows a very similar reduction in dementia risks, suggesting a nonspecific effect of the adjuvant.

+Additional variables

 Sex differences

 Non-specific effects are frequently different in males and females.
 There are accumulating data illustrating that males and females may respond differently to vaccination, both in terms of the quality and quantity of the immune response.

 Interactions between health interventions

 The non-specific effects of vaccines can be boosted or diminished when other immunomodulating health interventions such as other vaccines, or vitamins, are provided.
+Examples include vitamin A possibly boosting the nonspecific effect and live vaccination after DPT cancelling out its apparent negative effect.

 Influence of pre-existing specific immunity

 The beneficial non-specific effects of live vaccines are stronger with earlier vaccination, possibly due to maternal antibodies.
 Boosting with live vaccines also seems to enhance the beneficial effects.

 High-income countries

 The non-specific effects were primarily observed in low-income countries with high infectious disease burdens, but they may not be limited to these areas.
 Recent Danish register-based studies have shown that the live attenuated measles-mumps-rubella vaccine (MMR) protects against hospital admissions with infectious diseases and specifically getting ill by respiratory syncytial virus.